 WANT MORE INFORMATION and GET INVOLVED?

 For more information about Pennsylvania Chapter CVTeam involvement, contact the CVTeam Liaisons at email@example.com.

-Where do you currently work as a nurse practitioner and what is your role there?
+Where do you currently work and what is your role?

-What activities or hobbies have helped to keep you sane in this past year with the Covid-19 pandemic?
+What hobbies or lifestyle changes have helped to keep you sane during this pandemic?

 CVTEAM WEBINARS AVAILABLE